 Of course, such thoughts are ridiculous, but cancer creates conditions in the mind making it ripe for ridiculous thoughts to formulate and grow.
 Just ask anyone you know who has been diagnosed with cancer.
-They will undoubtedly agree, cancer messes with the mind, at least some of the time.
+They will undoubtedly agree, cancer messes with the mind too, at least some of the time.

-Another thing that sticks in my mind about that particular birthday, is hearing my mother say to me, “Nancy, I’m so sorry you will have to remember this every year on your birthday from now on.”
+Another thing that sticks in my mind about that particular birthday, is hearing my mother say, “Nancy, I’m so sorry you will have to remember this every year on your birthday from now on.”